Mirantis/k0rdent-enterprise-docs-publish/docs/admin/installation/prepare-mgmt-cluster/bare-metal.md

     deviceName: /dev/disk/by-path/pci-0000:00:07.0-scsi-0:0:0:0
 ```

-Host have three hard disks.
-The First one will be used as the root device.
-Second and third disks will be assembled into
+The host has three hard disks.
+The first one will be used as the root device, and the second and third disks will be assembled into the
-RAID1 array. `rootDeviceHint` into bmh spec must be defined, because if `BMH` spec have raid definition and don't have
+RAID1 array.
+The `rootDeviceHint` in in the `BareMetalHost` `spec` must be defined, because if it has a RAID definition and doesn't have the
-`rootDeviceHint` first RAID array will be marked as the root device [automatically](https://github.com/metal3-io/baremetal-operator/blob/v0.9.2/pkg/provisioner/ironic/raid.go#L39).
+`rootDeviceHint`, the first RAID array will be marked as the root device [automatically](https://github.com/metal3-io/baremetal-operator/blob/v0.9.2/pkg/provisioner/ironic/raid.go#L39).

-More info about software RAID support in IPA https://docs.openstack.org/ironic/latest/admin/raid.html#software-raid
+For more information about software RAID support in IPA, see the [Ironic documentation](https://docs.openstack.org/ironic/latest/admin/raid.html#software-raid).

 ## Create the cluster